evantravers/dotfiles/README.md

 This is to describe the barebones development system I use.
 Supports NixOS on WSL, Intel and Silicon Macs.

+> [!WARNING]
+> I haven't tested bootstrapping this yet, especially on an "unknown" host.

 ## Install Nix

 On OSX: [Determinate Systems Installer](https://github.com/DeterminateSystems/nix-installer).